 - If the customer cannot tolerate a daily scheduled service interruption, then a manual core switch test should be conducted during a scheduled maintenance window at least once a year, and preferable monthly or quarterly.
 See below.

 - Never switching active cores is not recommended, as a faulty inactive core may not be discovered until the active core fails.

 These recommendations apply to all dual processor systems.

 Manual core switch test: In LD 135, ensure the system is redundant with

 A graceful switchover causes a 6 to 10 second service interruption, an ungraceful switchover takes a little longer (excess of 1 min).

 Generally, established basic calls survive both the graceful and ungraceful switchovers.
 Basic calls that are in a transient state (for example, calls that are in the dialing state) survive a graceful switchover but do not survive an ungraceful switchover.

 Checking the Daily Routine output

 There are two ways you can do this.
-The simplest way is to leave the termial (hyper-terminal) or printer on/connected overnight, and later check the output.
-Hyper-termial is useful due to its "scroll-back buffer" which should be set to the maximum size.
+The simplest way is to leave the maintenance terminal or printer on/connected overnight, and check the output in the morning.
+PuTTY is useful due to its "scroll-back buffer" which should be set to the maximum size.

 Alternatively, you can read the System Event List (SEL) with LD 117.
 This is also useful for checking other system event messages.